-In addition to waivers, your organization may also need to look into what local authorities, like the police and fire department, require of an event like a bikeathon or walkathon.
+In addition to waivers, your organization should also look into what local authorities, like the police and fire department, require of an event like a bikeathon, runathon, or walkathon.

 If you’re hosting your event on public property, you might have to fill out some liability paperwork or keep your event under a certain size.

-It’s really up to the local authorities, so make sure you give them a call to sort everything out.
+It’s really up to the local authorities, so give them a call to sort everything out.
 You can even acquire their help in directing traffic around the event.

-The point is: In order to keep everyone safe and happy at your walkathon or bikeathon, your organization will need to distribute waivers to every participant and file any requisite forms with local authorities.
+The point is: In order to keep everyone safe and happy at your walkathon, runathon, or bikeathon, your organization will need to distribute waivers to every participant and file any requisite forms with local authorities.